j3shi/olio-ohjelmointi/README.md

 ## tehtävä 6a & 6b
 learned how to use signal/slot and macros in QT and learned how to use QObject and Q_OBJECT in console applications.

+## tehtävä 7
+learned how to create a QWidget application with two buttons "Count" that adds +1 to the count whenever pressed and "Reset" that resets the counter.